transformerlab/transformerlab-docs/for-teams/running-a-task/quick-start.md

 ![Team Settings](../img/tasks-quickstart-teamsettings.png)

-::note:: You can only add new compute providers if you're an admin.
-If you don't have permissions, ask your admin to add a provider for you.
+> _You can only add new compute providers if you're an admin.
+If you don't have permissions, ask your admin to add a provider for you._

 ## 2. Add a Compute Provider